tutorcruncher/timecruncher/_posts/2014-05-13-how-to-encourage-students-to-take-control-of-their-learning.md

 ---
 layout: post
-title:  How to Encourage Students to Take Control of Their Learning
+title:  "How to Encourage Students to Take Control of Their Learning"
 permalink: how-to-encourage-students-to-take-control-of-their-learning
 ---
 Students often become disillusioned with their learning and can feel